AxelNathanson/pytorch-normalizing-flows/README.md

-# RealNVP and a simple Normalizing Flow implemented in Pytorch
+# RealNVP and simple Normalizing Flow in Pytorch

 In this repo, I have implemented two different normalizing flows in Pytorch and tested them on three different toy datasets.
 The two flows implemented are
 * A simple affine transform